aaryaupadhya12/Z-heal/README.md

 ### The baseline

-The AWS baseline is not an approximation.

-We ported Envoy's zone aware routing from `envoyproxy/envoy` v1.28.0 into Python.
-The implementation includes the integer scaled share calculation, both routing modes, residual capacity spilling, early exit conditions and panic mode.
+We wanted the AWS comparison to come from the real algorithm rather than a description of it, so we gave an AI agent access to the Envoy repository (envoyproxy/envoy v1.28.0) and had it port the zone aware routing logic into Python.
+The port covers the integer scaled share calculation, both routing modes, residual capacity spilling, the early exit conditions and panic mode.

-We validated the implementation against Envoy's worked examples and a published Envoy issue.
+We reviewed the output against the worked examples in Envoy's source comments, but we have not run Envoy's own test suite against it.

 ---